Edward Stanhope: Political career

 Caricature by Spy published in Vanity Fair in 1879.

 In 1874 Stanhope was elected to the House of Commons for Mid Lincolnshire, a seat he held until 1885, and then represented Horncastle until his death.
 He soon rose to a position of prominence within the party.
 In 1875, he became Parliamentary Secretary to the Board of Trade, and in 1878 moved up to Under-Secretary of State for India, where he was a key assistant to India Secretary Lord Cranbrook.

 After the Tories' fall from power in 1880, Stanhope supported Commons leader Sir Stafford Northcote against younger Tories led by Lord Randolph Churchill in internal Conservative party squabbling.
 When the Conservatives returned to the power, Stanhope became vice-president of the Committee of Council on Education, with a seat in the cabinet, and almost immediately thereafter President of the Board of Trade.
 He moved up to major cabinet office in Salisbury's second government, serving first as Colonial Secretary from 1886 to 1887 and then as Secretary of State for War from 1887 to 1892 following a cabinet reshuffle in January 1887.

 As War Secretary, Stanhope fought for reform against the reactionary high officers – most notably the Duke of Cambridge, the Commander in Chief, and Sir Garnet Wolseley, the Adjutant-General.
 In spite of his own inexperience in military affairs and this formidable opposition, Stanhope achieved a fair amount, although it was his Liberal successor, Henry Campbell-Bannerman, who managed to push Cambridge into retirement.

 Personal life

-Stanhope married Lucy Constance Egerton at Eaton Square in 1870.
+Stanhope married Lucy Constance Egerton at Eaton Square in 1870 (Lucy was the granddaughter of Wilbraham Egerton of Tatton Park).
 The couple had no children.
 In December 1893, Stanhope died suddenly of a heart attack, aged 53 whilst visiting his brother at the family estate of Chevening.
 His wife established a scholarship at Harrow in his name in 1895.